Act now - advice and support worth £2000/€2250

 Note: There are certain exclusions in line with specific State Aid guidelines, such as primary agriculture – please contact the Brexit Team at InterTradeIreland for further information.

-The Voucher is provided under the European Commission Regulation on De Minimis Aid as stated in the documentation for the Brexit Start to Plan.
-The business must provide InterTradeIreland with details of all other De Minimis aid which has been granted to the business within the past three years.
-It should be noted that a false declaration by a business resulting in the threshold of €200,000 being exceeded could later give rise to the aid being recovered with interest.
+The voucher is provided under the European Commission Regulation on De Minimis Aid or if applicable in accordance with Minimal Financial Assistance as detailed in the UK Subsidy Control Bill.
+The business must provide InterTradeIreland with details of all other De Minimis aid received in the last 3 years and if applicable the amounts of any subsidies received under Article 364(4) Minimal Financial Assistance of the subsidy control chapter of the TCA in the current and 2 previous accounting years.
+It should be noted that a false declaration by a business resulting in the threshold of €200,000 being exceeded (or £315,000 Minimal Financial Assistance) could later give rise to the aid being recovered with interest.

 2. Apply now